 In contrast the ‘method’ was fun, practical, useful, skill-based, effective, exciting.
 Everything the modern 24-hr-Mc-Gym was not.

-While following and researching the method I came across Erwan’s MovNat.
+While following and researching the method I came across Erwan Le Corre’s MovNat.
 And in that program I found a home!
 As far as I could discern, MovNat had taken the best of Hebert’s method and brought it into the 21st century.
 More than this, Ewan had made the ‘method’ his own.
-He had and infused his MovNat with the foundations of Hebert’s method and added a modern-day approach and methodology.
+He had infused his MovNat with the foundations of Hebert’s method and added a modern-day approach, philosophy and methodology.

-MovNat is not a perfect system.
+MovNat might not be a perfect system.
 Systems by their nature are never perfect.
 And philosophically I had, and still have, difficulty with the use of the word ‘natural’ (in natural movement).
-But when I put all of my highbrow thoughts aside, at a purely practical level MovNat seemed to have a lot to offer.
+But when I put all of my highbrow thoughts aside, and consider MovNat at a purely practical level, it had a lot to offer.

 So I signed up!

-I completed MovNat Certs I & II in Melbourne and this was a challenge.
-At the time I was nowhere near the skill or fitness level I enjoy today.
+I completed MovNat Certs I & II in Melbourne and this was a challenge for me at that time.
+Back then I was nowhere near the skill or fitness level I enjoy today.
 And I was dealing with an injury: an abdominal tear.
 To put it simply, passing MovNat I & II was painful.

-Between then an now I’ve had MovNat’s Cert III on my bucket-list of things to do, but there have been more than a few hurdles to overcome.
+Between then an now I’ve had MovNat’s Cert III on my bucket-list of things to do and there have been more than a few hurdles to overcome.

 The first of which was simply the fact that the Cert III course was only offered in New Mexico, USA!
 But separately from the geographical hurdle, I’ve been plagued by other setbacks: injuries and growing old!